 Got great ideas & a positive attitude for this next school year?

-Though your school may be different (I hope so!) it has been my experience in 24 years of teaching that most Teacher's Lounges and
+Though your school may be different (and I really hope so!) it has been my experience in 24+ years of teaching that most Teacher's Lounges and

 Staff Rooms are hotbeds of malcontent, vitriolic venting, kid & parent complaining, and people who can't wait to squash your bright eyed optimistic attitude.
 Why not create your own positive lunch bunch & eat in the library or classroom?
 Me?
-I usually eat my lunch alone in our TV studio reading TV recaps, BRAVO blogs, and celebrity gossip.
-That centers me.
-I NEED quiet for at least 30 min in the middle of the day to be centered.
+I usually eat my lunch alone reading TV recaps, BRAVO blogs, and celebrity gossip.
 Don't judge me. ;-) Why not seek out the virtual teachers lounge that is Twitter?
 And bonus!... it's a global positive place!
 But the Teacher's Lounge?
 Stay clear, Padawan...stay clear!

 Whatever challenges you face in your school - coolly reflect on it, find the positive, an alternative, and keep moving on.